 This is the fastest way to find the beginning of a track.
 The sound level can also be changed to suit your style of music (-36db to 78db) There is also an option to turn it off if you prefer to cue up your CD tracks manually.

-A new 100mm linear high precision slider connected to a 0.02% (at +/-6%)adjustment indication on the display panel.
-Gives the DJ s that total control and ensures that the tempo adjustment is easy and accurate.
+A new 100mm linear high precision slider connected to a 0.02% (at ±6%) adjustment indication on the display panel.
+This gives the DJ s that total control and ensures that the tempo adjustment is easy and accurate.

-Ranges of +/-6%, +/-10%, +/-16%and +/-24% can be assigned to the Tempo Control slider to offer a greater range of adjustment than on any of the previous Pioneer CDJ s.
-Tempo Control Reset
+Ranges of ±6, 10, 16 and 24% can be assigned to the Tempo Control slider to offer a greater range of adjustment than on any of the previous Pioneer CDJs.

 Resets the tempo to 0% or original tempo of the track regardless of he slider position.
 The button has been recessed to prevent accidental selection.